Choosing the wrong flow meter for wastewater applications can lead to measurement errors, maintenance issues, and increased operational costs.

 Selecting inappropriate flow meters for sewer systems can result in measurement failures and increased maintenance.

-Sewer system flow meters include submersible area-velocity sensors, non-contact radar meters, ultrasonic devices, and magnetic flowmeters for full pipes.
+Sewer system flow meters include submersible area-velocity sensors, ultrasonic devices, and magnetic flowmeters for full pipes.

 Drawing from my expertise: